hughes84/ambust/README.md

 # Bugs

-As I was buliding my website I was constantly debuging and changing my code I had some preformance issues in the begining but I managed to rectify it by increasing and decreasing the size of my images and testing different style, ie. float to flex.
+As I was buliding my website I was constantly debuging and changing my code.
+I had some preformance issues in the begining but I managed to rectify it by increasing and decreasing the size of my images and testing different style, ie. float to flex.
 I tested my page regularly through inspect as well as on various different websites for responsive testing.